KaiEkkrin/ThirteenIsh/README.StarsWithoutNumber.md

   - [ ] Foci abilities and special rules
   - [ ] Examples: Star Pilot, Doctor, Martial Artist, Gunslinger, Diplomat
   - [ ] Skill bonuses and special abilities from foci

+(Note especially the Specialist focus, which adds dice to the die roll pool when rolling skill checks.
+**Workaround available**: Players can manually specify rerolls equal to their Specialist level for that skill.
+See TODO in ThirteenIsh.Game.Swn.SkillCounter.Roll)

 ## Character Advancement